 A specialist broker can help you navigate this process by comparing products from across the market and recommending the most cost-effective route for your specific situation.

-There are several ways to consolidate your debts in the UK.
-The right option for you will depend on how much you owe, whether you own a property, your credit history, and your financial goals.
+The main ways to consolidate debt in the UK are secured loans (second charge loans), unsecured personal loans, balance transfer credit cards, and remortgaging.
+The right option for you depends on how much you owe, whether you own a property, your credit history, and your financial goals.

-If you are a homeowner with equity in your property, a secured loan — also known as a second charge loan — could allow you to borrow a larger amount at a lower interest rate than unsecured alternatives.
+Yes, if you are a homeowner with equity in your property, a secured loan — also known as a second charge loan — lets you borrow a larger amount at a lower interest rate than unsecured alternatives.
 The loan is secured against your property, which means lenders may offer more favourable terms.
 However, this also means your home is at risk if you fail to keep up with repayments.

 Second charge loans are particularly popular for debt consolidation because they allow you to raise significant sums (typically £10,000 to £500,000) over longer repayment terms (up to 25 or 30 years).
 This can substantially reduce your monthly outgoings, though it is essential to consider the total cost of borrowing over the full term.

-An unsecured personal loan does not require you to put up any collateral.
+Yes, an unsecured personal loan is a straightforward way to consolidate smaller debts without putting your property at risk.
 You borrow a fixed amount and repay it over a set period, typically one to seven years.
-Interest rates on unsecured loans are generally higher than secured loans, and the maximum borrowing amount is usually lower (typically up to £25,000).
+Interest rates are generally higher than secured loans, and the maximum borrowing amount is usually lower (typically up to £25,000).
 However, because your property is not at risk, an unsecured loan may be preferable if you owe a smaller total amount and want to avoid the risks associated with secured borrowing.

-A balance transfer credit card allows you to move existing credit card balances onto a new card, often with a 0% introductory interest rate for a set period (typically 12 to 24 months).
+Yes, a balance transfer credit card lets you move existing credit card balances onto a new card, often with a 0% introductory interest rate for a set period (typically 12 to 24 months).
 This can be an effective way to consolidate credit card debt specifically, provided you can pay off the balance before the promotional period ends.
 There is usually a transfer fee of around 1% to 3% of the balance.
 Balance transfer cards generally require a good credit score and are not suitable for consolidating non-credit-card debts.

 | Feature | Secured consolidation | Unsecured consolidation |